postgrespro/shardman/readme.md

 `devops/` dir contains Ansible scripts and templates of service files used by `shardman-bowl` to start systemd units.
 Playbooks behaviour is influenced by vars listed in `group_vars/all.yml` with their defaults.
+You can overwrite them by directly specifying in `--extra-vars` or by setting vars in `custom_vars.yml` -- this file is read by every play and not tracked by git.
 Playbooks operate on `nodes` and `etcd_nodes` groups; `inventory_manual` has an example of simple inventory.  `provision.yml` installs everything needed: etcd, postgres, stolon, shardman.
 Also, during execution of etcd role, a etcd cluster is configured